-In order to write an NHS prescription, the medicine must be permitted to be prescribed at NHS expense.
-You should check the BNF if you are not sure if a medicine is available on the NHS.
-If a medicine is not available at NHS expense, it can only be prescribed against a private prescription.

-Your written prescription must contain the information required by law such as:

-- It must be signed in ink - It must contain your name and workplace address - Your prescribing designation (supplementary or independent prescriber) - The date on which the prescription was signed by you and/or the date after which it can be dispensed - Your profession - The name and address of the patient - The age of the patient if they are under 12 years old

-The names of the medicines must be written clearly using approved names only.
-You must not use abbreviations in the name of the medicine.

-A non-repeat prescription is valid for six months after the date of signing, however you should ensure that the medicines prescribed are appropriate for the patient's needs as you have assessed them, therefore the reasons for any significant delay between assessment and prescription dispensing should be documented.

-You must only write prescriptions for your NHS patients on an in-patient drug chart, an inpatient hospital discharge and/or clinic letter, an in-patient To-Take-Out (TTO) form, or an FP10 for out-patients.
-You must only use the FP10's that has been issued specifically to you for your NHS practice and that show your name and HCPC registration number on them.
-All the details listed above must be included.

-You must never tamper with an existing prescriber's details on a prescription form or add your own prescribing details.

-You must sign your prescriptions immediately after they are produced.
+- 14.1 In order to write an NHS prescription, the medicine must be permitted to be prescribed at NHS expense.
+You should check the BNF or specialist guidance and information if you are not sure if a medicine is available on the NHS.
+If a medicine is not available at NHS expense, it can only be prescribed against a private prescription. - 14.2 Your written prescription must contain the information required by law such as: - your signature in ink - your name and workplace address - your prescribing designation - the date on which the prescription was signed by you and/or the date after which it can be dispensed - your profession - the name and address of the patient - the age of the patient if they are under 12 years old. - 14.3 The names of the medicines must be written clearly using approved names only.
+You must not use abbreviations in the name of the medicine. - 14.4 A non-repeat prescription is valid for six months after the date of signing, however you should ensure that the medicines prescribed are appropriate for the patient's needs as you have assessed them, therefore the reasons for any significant delay between assessment and prescription dispensing should be documented. - 14.5 You must only write prescriptions for your NHS patients on an in-patient drug chart, an in-patient hospital discharge and/or clinic letter, an in-patient To-Take-Out (TTO) form, an FP10 for outpatients or form provided by local trust/pharmacy.
+You must follow local medicines management policy and only use the forms that have been issued specifically to you for your NHS practice.
+Your name and HCPC registration number (or local NMP number) must be written on the form (if not preprinted).
+All the details listed in section 14.2 must be included. - 14.6 You must never tamper with an existing prescriber's details on a prescription form or add your own prescribing details. - 14.7 You must sign your prescriptions immediately after they are produced.
 If this is not possible (e.g. the prescription is printed in a dispensary away from your clinic room), the unsigned prescriptions must be securely stored until you can sign them.
-You must sign them within 24 hours.

-You must never sign a blank prescription form in advance and then store them for future use.

-Subject to the required changes in legislation, if you are prescribing Controlled Drugs this must be in accordance with current provisions of the relevant Regulations.
+You must sign them within 24 hours. - 14.8 You must never sign a blank prescription form in advance and then store them for future use. - 14.9 Subject to the required changes in legislation, if you are prescribing Controlled Drugs this must be in accordance with current provisions of the relevant regulations.

-15. Practice Guidance 15: Writing private prescriptions
+Practice Guidance 15: Writing private prescriptions